Robert Laws: Character

 Discussing the lack of penetration of Christianity into central Africa before the late nineteenth century.
 Laws said "that God could not trust Christendom with the knowledge of it until the Christian conscience was awake ... to the iniquity of slavery".

 Laws was austere and uncomfortable with speaking in public, but immensely energetic.

 As a doctor he took responsibility for the health of the mission party and for hundreds of out-patients.

 He recorded meteorological conditions, gathered vocabularies of the local languages, taught the first pupils at the mission and undertook a vast official correspondence.
 In the first ten years he led almost every diplomatic or exploratory mission, and took almost all important decisions for the mission.

 Laws aimed to teach Africans the skills needed to run trades and small industries so they would not be at the mercy of the "Greeks, Indians and Chinese".

 He was strongly opposed to the view of African education which held that "the native should be kept in his place".

 However, although in many ways a visionary, Laws did not make much provision for women to receive comparable education to men.
 Jane Elizabeth Waterston arrived in 1879 after training for her single ambition to work at Livingstonia.
 She left after a few months because of the poor respect she saw for Africans and herself.
 Laws believed in Western technology as a catalyst in developing an environment in which conversion to Christianity would be facilitated.
 He saw great importance in piped water and electricity, and relied on the lake steamer to bring his religion to the people.

-A columnist in the Glasgow Evening Citizen wrote of Dr. Laws after his death in 1934 "Nothing impressed me more about Dr Laws than his humility.
+A columnist in the Glasgow Evening Citizen wrote of Laws after his death in 1934 "Nothing impressed me more about Dr Laws than his humility.
 He was a great man who was unconscious of his greatness".
 The haplochromine cichlid endemic to Lake Malawi, Gephyrochromis lawsi was named by Geoffrey Fryer in 1957 to honour Laws' pioneering missionary endeavours, which contributed so much to the peace and prosperity of people of Nyasaland.